rnott/sample-microservices/README.md

 This project provides a sample micro-service written in Java which contains an opinionated structure, technology stack, useful utilities base classes and best practice based composition.

-This project can be used as is but is intended to provide the source material for a Maven archetype which can be used to ensure that all your micro-services conform to the same architectural principals.
+This project can be used as is but is intended to provide the source material for a Maven archetype which can be used to help ensure that all your micro-services conform to the same architectural principals.

 If you wish to customize the archetype, you should fork/clone this project, make the desired customizations, then generate the archetype.
-If you simply want to use the archetype without customizations, you can clone the archetype and follow the instructions for creating new projects.
+If you simply want to use the archetype without customizations, you can [clone the archetype](https://github.com/rnott/microservice-archetype) and follow the instructions for creating new projects.

 ## Stack